Clinton Naina

 Reclaimed: Contemporary Australian Art, Bathurst Regional Art Gallery

-Land, Sea and Sky Contempoary Art of the Torres Strait Islands, Queensland
+Land, Sea and Sky Contemporary Art of the Torres Strait Islands, Queensland

 Gallery of Modern Art (GOMA)